mosn/mosn/README.md

 ## Contribution
 + [How to contribute the code](docs/develop/CONTRIBUTING.md)
-+ MOSN is still in its infancy with many capabilities need to be completed, and many bugs to be fixed.
-  So we welcome everyone to participate in and commit code in following but not limited aspect：
++ MOSN is still in its infancy with many capabilities need to be completed, so we welcome everyone to participate in and commit code together.
-   + Completing core routing function
-   + Outlier detection
-   + Tracing support
-   + HTTP/1.x, HTTP/2.0 performance optimizationAddRouterConfig(cluster.Name)
-   + Flow control

 ## Thanks
 Thanks to Google, IBM, Lyft for creating the Envoy and Istio system, so that MOSN has a very good reference and we can quickly land our own ideas.